javier123454321/knowledgeBase/Systems Thinking/Buckminster Fuller Everything I Know.md

         - Synergy
             - Behaviors of the whole system that cannot be explained by understanding the distinct parts
                 -   All great generalized principles discovered by science are generalized principles not discovered by looking at the distinct domain
-                - A generalized principle is one in which no exception has been found to the mathematics of the principle
+                - A generalized principle is one in which no exception has been found to the mathematics of the principle ^generalized-principles
                     - Each special case is finite and brain looks for the start and the end of these principles
                         - Generalized principles, are actually eternal, the relationships are the potential for interactions not the finite interactions themselves
                         - If you become familiar with the library of documented generalized principles, you cannot help but be amazed at the fact that they are interaccomodating and regular, being that they all operate in a synchronized interdependent way
             - Design is commonly understood as something in which the parts are independently working cohesively towards a goal
-                - Discovering the[ generalized principles](((EWwfvVmJq))) of the universe is a process of discovering the a priori design of the universe.
+                - Discovering the [generalized principles](Systems%20Thinking/Buckminster%20Fuller%20Everything%20I%20Know.md#^generalized-principles) of the universe is a process of discovering the a priori design of the universe.
                 - The human mind has glimpses into the "design" of the universe
                     - Generalized principles, are actually eternal, the relationships are the potential for interactions not the finite interactions themselves
                         - There is no generalized principle that you can point to that is a special case.
 It is a potential and a relationship, but it does not exist per se.